 Early Years Settings

 All nurseries, pre-schools, playgroups and childminders registered with Ofsted follow the Early Years Foundation Stage (EYFS) framework.
-This framework sets out requirements for these early year providers to ensure that they have in place the necessary arrangements to identify, support and promote equal opportunities for children with Special Educational Needs and Disabilities (SEND).
+This framework sets out requirements for these early year providers to ensure that they have in place the necessary arrangements to identify, support and promote equal opportunities for children with Special Educational Needs and/or Disabilities (SEND).

-They should also identify a member of staff to be responsible for SEND, this may be a Special Educational Needs Coordinator (SENCO).
+They should also identify a member of staff to be responsible for SEND, this may be a Special Educational Needs Coordinator (SENCo).
 This staff member should advise colleagues and ensure that parents are included in decisions.
-Childminders are ‘encouraged’ to identify someone to act as the SENCO, perhaps shared with others registered with the same agency.
+Childminders are ‘encouraged’ to identify someone to act as the SENCo, perhaps shared with others registered with the same agency.